bschnei/bens-haus/content/router.md

 It is your basic small-office/home-office router with some nice features like PoE via the WAN port, 4 port switch, and 4 LEDs.
 It also has a WiFi/Bluetooth module, but it is not very good and requires the use of closed-source drivers.
 I recommend separate, dedicated WiFi access point hardware and avoiding this device's WiFi.

+It is also possible to use the popular Raspberry Pi devices, but will require additional hardware.
+There is a great guide [here](https://spencersdesk.com/projects/pi-router).

 I would also recommend x86 (Intel/AMD) hardware and using the guide linked above.
 While ARM was less common in 2023 and some argue that is a security advantage, documentation and community resources were also less robust.
-If you mess up the configuration, it really won't matter if you are using an ARM device or not.
+If you mess up, say, your firewall configuration because your use case is thinly documented, using less popular hardware isn't going to save you.

 In any case, before purchasing any hardware, it is a good idea to spend time in any forums you can find where you might find users of the same device.
 Look for community resources hosted by the manufacturer, retailer, or one or more Linux distributions.
 The distributions in particular are typically going to be your starting point for support.
 It is fine to choose a device/distribution that does not have a huge community as long as you make those choices knowing what kind of support is available.